| Caranthir had identified forty

 chosen by Lord Legolas, thought Caranthir.
 Still, she has

-recovered quite quickly.
+recovered quickly.

 Relieved that the interviews were over, Caranthir carefully gathered

-up his sheaf of signed statements and his own pages of notes.
+up his sheaf of signed statements, and his own pages of notes.

 "Let us return to Lord Legolas' garden," he said to